MicrosoftDocs/Hololens/hololens/app-deploy-store-business.md

 The following instructions describe how to download HoloLens 2 apps from the __Microsoft Store for Business__, and then to distribute those apps to your managed HoloLens 2 devices using Intune.

 > [!Note]
 > Microsoft has [announced plans to retire](https://techcommunity.microsoft.com/t5/windows-it-pro-blog/support-tip-microsoft-store-for-business-retirement-and-windows/ba-p/3662691) the Microsoft Store for Business.
-However, the original retirement date, March 31<sup>st</sup> 2023, has been postponed, with a new retirement date yet to be announced.
+However, the original retirement date, March 31<supst</sup2023, has been postponed, with a new retirement date yet to be announced.
 The instructions below can be used until the Microsoft Store for Business is retired.
-When the Microsoft Store for Business is retired, Microsoft plans to enable an alternative process for downloading an app package.
+> When the Microsoft Store for Business is retired, Microsoft plans to enable an alternative process for downloading an app package.
 The step to distribute an app package to HoloLens 2 devices will not change.
-> does not automatically download (push) apps to devices.
-However, apps from the Microsoft Store for Business can be associated with your device management (MDM) server to target and sync apps to devices.

 __Step 1: Download an app package__

 To prepare for distributing an app to HoloLens 2 devices using Intune, you first need to download the app package file from the Microsoft Store for Business (or obtain the app package file directly from the app vendor).

-__1. Configure the Microsoft Store for Business website to display offline apps__:
+1. __Configure the Microsoft Store for Business website to display offline apps__:

 a.
 Using a web browser on a PC, sign in to the [Microsoft Store for Business](https://businessstore.microsoft.com/).